 2. Dura-Ace R9200 will still be available in mechanical, Di2, hydraulic and rim brake versions

-SRAM seems to have all but abandoned mechanical shifting at the high end and its rim brakes feel like a bit of a poor second cousin too — the new RED and Force AXS groupsets are electronic only, and there’s still no groupset-matching direct-mount brake option.
+SRAM seems to have all but abandoned mechanical shifting at the high end and its rim brakes feel like a bit of a poor second cousin too – the RED and Force AXS groupsets are electronic only, and there’s still no groupset-matching direct-mount brake option.

 I can’t see Shimano taking a similar approach.
 Dura-Ace is a flagship for the brand with a long and storied history, and it’s always been a showcase for the very best mechanical shifting the company’s engineers can offer.